jasonmw324/Bridge-Condition-Classification/README.md

 ---

 ## **Recommendations for Action**
-1. **Prioritize Poor bridges:** Even with moderate precision, high recall ensures most critical bridges are flagged for inspection.
+1. **Prioritize Poor bridges:** Even with moderate precision, high recall ensures most critical bridges are flagged for inspection as that was the most critical aspect of the project.
-2. **Further data collection:** Enhance features like material type, inspection history, and environmental factors to improve Fair class prediction.
+2. **Further data collection:** Enhance features like material type, inspection history, and environmental factors to improve Fair and Poor class prediction.
+The problem of imblanced classes
-3. **Integrate into planning:** Use model outputs to allocate maintenance resources efficiently and reduce safety risk.
+3. **Integrate into planning:** Use model outputs to allocate maintenance resources efficiently and reduce safety risks.
+Leverage the strategies and upkeep practices of well-performing bridges to improve maintenance and performance of lower-condition bridges
-4. **Continuous monitoring:** Update the model periodically with new inspections and traffic data to maintain accuracy.
+4. **Continuous monitoring:** Traffic data collection methods, standards, and metrics are constantly evolving.
+Update the model periodically with new inspection and traffic data to maintain accuracy.

 ---

 ## **Next Steps / Future Enhancements**
 - Explore **permutation-based feature importance** to validate which features most influence test-set predictions.
 - Test **threshold optimization** or **cost-sensitive learning** to balance recall vs precision for Poor bridges.
-- Investigate **additional models** (XGBoost, LightGBM) for potential performance gains.
+- Investigate **additional models** (XGBoost) for potential performance gains.
-- Implement a **dashboard**